JackjackFan/DHL2ITrack/README.md

 # DHL2ITrack <br>
---- Our tracker-v2 based on online tracker mdnet has been uploaded, and lateset version of DHL2ITrack based on dimp in 《DEEP HOMOMORPHIC FILTERING ENHANCED FUSION TRACKING NETWORK FOR LOW LIGHT AND INFRARED》 is comong soon, and all results&pictures below are based on dimp.<br><br><br><br>
+--- Our tracker-v2 based on online tracker mdnet has been uploaded.
+Lateset version of DHL2ITrack based on dimp in 《DEEP HOMOMORPHIC FILTERING ENHANCED FUSION TRACKING NETWORK FOR LOW LIGHT AND INFRARED》 is comong soon, and all results&pictures about our work below are the lateset version of DHL2ITrack based on dimp in 《DEEP HOMOMORPHIC FILTERING ENHANCED FUSION TRACKING NETWORK FOR LOW LIGHT AND INFRARED》.<br><br><br><br>
 This is a low-light infared tracking method based on homomorphic filtering.<br><br>
 -- Our LOLT156 dataset (Chen Sun,Shenghua Fan. et al ---《LOLT156: A Low-Light and Thermal Infrared Object Tracking Benchmark) has been submitted to the 37th Conference on Neural Information Processing Systems (NeurIPS 2023) Track on Datasets and Benchmarks, and is available at https://github.com/ChenSun-WHU/LOL-T.git <br><br><br><br><br>
 Tracking results on LOLT156